 What to Do About Returned Checks

-A returned check is a check that the bank does not honor.
-The check will be returned to the bank that submitted the check for payment (typically the recipient's or payee’s bank).
-If you are the check writer, it means that your bank will not pay the person or business to whom you wrote the check.
-If you received the check, a returned check is a check for which you won’t get paid (at least not right away).
-Let’s go over the basics of returned checks and what to do if you have one.
+A returned check is a check the bank does not honor.
+The check will be returned to the bank that submitted the check for payment.
+If you are the check writer, it means your bank will not pay the person or business to whom you wrote the check.
+If you received the check, a returned check is one for which you won’t get paid—at least not right away.

 Basics of Returned Checks

-Returned checks are checks that the check writer’s bank denies.
-There are several potential causes for returned checks, including:
+Returned checks are checks the check writer’s bank denies.
+Potential causes for returned checks include: